Chemotherapy for vulvar cancer

 - Tiredness (due to anemia, that is, low red blood cell count)

 Other side effects can occur depending on what drug is used.
 Most side effects are temporary and stop when the treatment is over, but some chemo drugs can have long-lasting or even permanent effects.
 For example, cisplatin can cause nerve damage (called neuropathy).
 This can lead to numbness, tingling, or even pain in the hands and feet.
 It can also damage the kidneys.
 To lower the risk of kidney damage, the patient is given plenty of fluids intravenously (IV) before and after each dose.

 Ask your cancer care team about the chemo drugs you will receive and what side effects you can expect.
 Also be sure to talk with them about any side effects you do have so that they can be treated.
 For example, you can be given medicine to reduce or prevent nausea and vomiting.

-For more information about chemo and its side effects, see our document A Guide to Chemotherapy.
+For more information about chemo and its side effects, see A Guide to Chemotherapy.

 Last Medical Review: 07/02/2014